djeada/Statistics-Notes/notes/spatial_statistics/spatial_data_and_distance.md

 - health outcome: county-level rate;
 - income: census-tract average.

-A naive merge based only on centroid proximity can mix incompatible spatial supports.
+A naive merge based only on centroid proximity can combine incompatible spatial supports.

-Before regression or correlation, determine what transformation is scientifically appropriate.
+Before regression or correlation, determine which transformation is scientifically appropriate.

 Possible approaches include: